meawing/Fancy_Algorithms_Collection/README.md

-Collection of some pieces of algorithms and data strucures
+Collection of random pieces of algorithms and data strucures